 is an author, lecturer and consultant on fundraising, marketing and communications

 for nonprofit organisations worldwide.
-After an early career in publishing Ken was UK director of ActionAid from 1977 to ’79 and director of fundraising and communications there from 1981 to ’83.
-After that he founded the influential Burnett
+After early career starts in banking and publishing Ken was UK director of ActionAid from 1977 to ’79 and director of fundraising and communications there from 1981 to ’83, when he founded the influential Burnett

 Associates agency, the first company of its type in Europe.
 For two decades Burnett Associates